cdemetriadis/Interstitial-Engine/README.md

 ### Step 4:

-`ExpireFirst`: Set the delay time (in hours) for the script to reset and start over again.
+Set the delay time (in hours) for the script to reset and start over again.

 `ExpireAllInHours`: The amount of hours which must pass before reseting the complete script, and let it run all over again.